redbooth/api-docs/parts/projects.md

     + per_page = `1000`(optional, integer, `15`) ...
 You choose how many results per page do you want to get, with a maximum of 1000.
     + page = `1` (optional, integer, `3`) ...
 You choose the page that you want to get.
     + organization_id (optional, integer, `1283`) ...
 The id of the organization to which the element belongs.
     + user_id (optional, integer, `12341`) ...
-Filters your projects taking the ones to which a user with a given user_id belongs.
+Filters your projects taking the ones to which a user with a given user_id belongs, ie. those to which the user has been invited or joined.
     + archived(optional, string, `false`) Projects can be archived when an administrator decides that the project has finished.
 This parameter can be =true or =false.

 + Response 200